YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REQROLLBACK, Error accessing database dddd.
 Run MUPIP JOURNAL -ROLLBACK -NOONLINE on cluster node cccc.

-Run Time Error: This indicates that YottaDB/GT.M could not open a previously replicated database file dddd due to a prior improper shutdown on cluster node cccc.
-A YottaDB/GT.M process on cluster node ccccc may have failed to attach a database memory segment or it was terminated by a method other than MUPIP STOP.
+Run Time Error: This indicates that YottaDB could not open a previously replicated database file dddd due to a prior improper shutdown on cluster node cccc.
+A YottaDB process on cluster node ccccc may have failed to attach a database memory segment or it was terminated by a method other than MUPIP STOP.

 Action: Perform MUPIP JOURNAL -ROLLBACK -NOONLINE to cleanup the instance file, database, and journal files before starting a source server on this instance.